dotnet/android/Documentation/UsingJenkinsBuildArtifacts.md

-The [**Project xamarin-android** Jenkins page][xa-jenkins-page] has a link to the [Latest Azure Artifacts][xa-macOS-azure-artifacts], which contains an `oss-xamarin.android*.zip` file for every Jenkins build on macOS.
-The `oss-xamarin.android*.zip` file can be downloaded and used, without requiring a local `xamarin-android` repo build.
+The [**Project xamarin-android** Jenkins page][xa-jenkins-page] has a link to the [Latest Azure Artifacts][xa-macOS-azure-artifacts], which contains an `oss-xamarin.android*.zip` and `Xamarin.Android.Sdk*.vsix` file for every Jenkins build on macOS.
+These files can be downloaded and used, without requiring a local `xamarin-android` repo build.

 [xa-jenkins-page]: https://jenkins.mono-project.com/view/Xamarin.Android/job/xamarin-android/